ShawnKellyWright/tribute_page/Readme.md

 # tribute_page # tribute_page

 This is a freeCodeCamp project under the Responsive Web Design Certification.
-It is the 2nd Project.
+It is the 2nd Project. fd
+Click here to check it out: => https://shawnkellywright.github.io/tribute_page/

-The following is the parametors that have to be met.
-Fyi: My decided to use Stan Lee for my Tribute Page.
+The following is the parametors that had to be met.
+Fyi: I decided to use Stan Lee for my Tribute Page.

 Objective: Build an app that is functionally similar to https://tribute-page.freecodecamp.rocks